abetusk/dev/projects/laser-spike/laser-spike.md

 or movement.
 The orientation provides a safety check to make sure shorts or improper connections don't occur.

-Multiple layers of strain relief of provided to try an minimize the possibility of wire fraying or solder joint breakage.
+Multiple layers of strain relief are provided to try and minimize the possibility of wire fraying or solder joint breakage.
-The electronics housing have strain relief supports to rout cables through to provide strain relief from the soldered connectors.
+The electronics housing have strain relief supports to route cables through to provide strain relief from the soldered connectors.
-The jacket has cable clamps to guide the cables and provide support.
+The jacket have cable clamps to guide the cables and provide support.
 The laser diode housing provides strain relief for the laser diodes.

 Even with all the strain relief and cable routing, it's possible to tear wires or